ckyriaco/Capstone/README.md

 ***CMMC Levels of compliance:***

-CMMC Level 1: This is essentially addressing FAR 52.204-21 cybersecurity principles.
+CMMC Level 1: Addressing FAR 52.204-21 cybersecurity principles.

-CMMC Level 2: This builds on CMMC Level 1 and addresses a little over half of NIST 800-171 controls.
+CMMC Level 2: Builds on CMMC Level 1 and addresses a little over half of NIST 800-171 controls.

-***CMMC Level 3: This builds on CMMC Level 2 and addresses all NIST 800-171 and a few extras.
+***CMMC Level 3: Builds on CMMC Level 2 and addresses all NIST 800-171 and a few extras.
 (Our Focus)***

-CMMC Levels 4 & 5: CMMC Levels 4 & 5 build off CMMC Level 3 and include controls from a range of frameworks:
+CMMC Levels 4 & 5: Build off CMMC Level 3 and include controls from a range of frameworks:
 - CERT RMM v1.2
 - NIST SP 800-53
 - NIST SP 800-172